polterguy/phosphorusfive/plugins/p5.io/README.md

 ### [delete-file], deleting one or more files

 Just like *[load-file]*, *[delete-file]* can react upon several files at the same time.
-Its arguments work the same way as load-file, except of course, instead of loading the file(s), it deletes them instead.
+Its arguments work the same way as load-file, except of course, instead of loading the file(s), it deletes them.
 To delete the files created above in one of our *[save-file]* examples, you can use the following code.

 ```